ucsb-cs16/w19/_lab/lab01.md

 You are not expected to finish the entire lab in one sitting.
 Please don't rush through it and read all instructions carefully.

-Please sit with your pair partner on the same terminal.
+Please sit with your pair partner at the same terminal.
 Decide who will be the 'driver' and who will be the 'navigator'.
 Choose who will be the driver for the first part of the lab.
 The driver should sit down in front of the computer now.
 The navigator gets a chair and sits next to the driver.
-You should exchange roles after awhile, before the driver gets tired, and before the navigator gets bored or distracted.
+You should exchange roles after a while, before the driver gets tired, and before the navigator gets bored or distracted.
 See the following video on pair programming to work well with your partner:

 <http://bit.ly/pair-programming-video>